Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction

 Following MOTR~\cite{zeng2022motr}, the query memory bank is implemented as a first-in-first-out queue.
 We store a fixed history of four previous time steps per query.
 This design enables efficient agent-level temporal processing by compressing the historical states associated with query $q^i$ contained in $Q^i_{\text{bank}}$.
 Importantly, the temporal aggregation is performed independently for each query to improve computational efficiency and to prevent information leakage across different agents.
 The resulting query feature is obtained using a two-layer feedforward network:

 thereby integrating the spatio-temporal information produced by the multimodal feature update stages.

-For trajectory forecasting, we follow the established design choices of ViP3D.
-The resulting enhanced agent queries are further processed and fused with an HD semantic map encoded using VectorNet~\cite{gao2020vectornet}, which provides a vectorized representation of contextual road semantics, including lane structure, traffic signs, and related map elements.
+For trajectory forecasting, we follow the established design choices of ViP3D in the default configuration.
+The enhanced agent queries are further processed together with an HD semantic map encoded using VectorNet~\cite{gao2020vectornet}, which provides a vectorized representation of contextual road semantics, including lane structure, traffic signs, and related map elements.
 Final trajectory outputs are generated using a regression-based decoder implemented as a two-layer FFN, predicting $K$ candidate trajectories per agent.
 For the map-removal robustness experiments described in Section~\ref{sec:robustness_protocol}, this map-based interaction stage is replaced by a map-free interaction module while keeping the remaining prediction pipeline unchanged.

 Consistent with the end-to-end, fully differentiable formulation, the network is trained with a joint objective that optimizes classification, bounding-box regression, and trajectory decoding simultaneously.
 The classification and bounding-box regression terms are computed as: